Fall Preview: Is it, maybe, back to normal at the movies? - WTOP News

 “We’re all, I think, just trying to will it into existence as at least some version of what we knew before,” says Johnson.
 “As with everything, you kind of just have to dive into the pool and see what the water’s like.
 I’m really hoping that at least the illusion of normalcy holds.
 I guess that’s all normalcy is.”

-But “Glass Onion,” with Daniel Craig’s Benoit Blanc in a new mystery, is also a reminder of how much has changed.
+But “Glass Onion,” which stars Daniel Craig’s Benoit Blanc in a new mystery, is also a reminder of how much has changed.
 After “Knives Out” was a box-office hit for Lionsgate, grossing $311 million worldwide for Lionsgate, Netflix shelled out $450 million to snap up the rights to two sequels.
-And while exhibitors and the streaming company discussed a larger theatrical release for “Glass Onion” — a surefire hit if it did — a more modest rollout in theaters is expected before the films lands Dec.
+And while there were discussions about a larger theatrical release for “Glass Onion,” a more modest rollout in theaters is expected before the films lands Dec.
 23 on Netflix.

 The balance between theatrical and streaming remains unsettled.
 But after a summer box-office revival and an evolving outlook for streaming by Wall Street, theatrical moviegoing — with its billions in annual ticket sales and cultural footprint — is looking pretty good.
 For the first time in years, moviegoing has a strong wind at its back.
 Or at least it did until an especially slow August sapped momentum due largely to a dearth of new wide releases.